bikramcodes/movie-recommendation-system/README.md

 # 🎬 Movie Recommendation System

-This project is a **Movie Recommendation System** that suggests movies to users based on similarity scores computed from movie metadata.
+This is a **content-based recommendation system** that suggests similar movies using **Bag of Words (BOW)** and **cosine similarity.**

+The dataset is self-curated and included in this repository, so you can run the project locally without downloading external data.

 ## 📂 Project Structure